 This holiday weekend has enlightened me on some important topics in functional programming.
 It has persuaded me to take a real look at category theory.

-It all began with an intuition of Applicative Functors.
+It all began with a need of intuition on Applicative Functors.
 They really are such exquisite things.

 Alright, prologue aside, let's dive in.
 First off, let's quickly revisit